Philip Emeagwali: Biography

 Philip Emeagwali was born in Akure, Nigeria on 23 August 1954.
 He was raised in Onitsha in the South Eastern part of Nigeria.
 His early schooling was suspended in 1967 as a result of the Nigerian Civil War.
-At age 13, he served in the Biafran army.
+At age 13, he worked in the Biafran army.
 After the war he completed high-school equivalence through self-study.

 Later on he married Dale Brown Emeagwali, an African-American microbiologist.

 Education

-He traveled to the United States to study under a scholarship following completion of a correspondence course at the University of London.
+He traveled to the United States to study under a scholarship following completion of a course at the University of London.
 He received a bachelor's degree in mathematics from Oregon State University in 1977.
 He later moved to Washington D.C., receiving in 1986 a master's degree from George Washington University in ocean and marine engineering, and a second master's in applied mathematics from the University of Maryland.
 Next magazine suggested that Emeagwali claimed to have further degrees.
 During this time, he worked as a civil engineer at the Bureau of Land Reclamation in Wyoming.